MFlisar/ComposeChangelog/documentation/docs/index.md

 !!! info

-    This docs are not written yet - the old docs are still available [here](https://mflisar.github.io/github-docs/pages/compose/composechangelog/) for now.
+    This docs are not written yet - the docs are still placed in the github readme [here](https://github.com/MFlisar/ComposeChangelog) for now.

 Under Development